 Conference Format & Registration

-COVID restrictions permitting, the conference will be held in-person and online:
+COVID restrictions permitting, the conference will be held in-person and online, all times are in Australian Eastern Daylight Time (AEDT)

 Both in-person and online registration is free.